A world where everyone has a decent place to live.

 A local board of directors made up of a diverse group of community, business, and religious leaders directs the affiliate operations.
 Habitat is responsible for acquiring land, materials, and permits; providing overall construction supervision; fund raising; and selecting families based upon pre-defined criteria.
 HFHMC is staffed with an Executive Director, a Construction Supervisor (and Construction Coordinator), a Resource Development Director, a Family Services Coordinator, and a Financial Adminstrator.

 The driving force behind HFHMC is its volunteers and partner families who provide virtually all of the house-building labor.
 Each house requires approximately 1500 volunteer hours to build.
-Habitat partner families are required to invest 400-500 hours of "sweat equity" labor in their home and other Habitat homes.
+Habitat partner families are required to invest 300-400 hours of "sweat equity" labor in their home and other Habitat homes.
+If you're interested in volunteering with us, please fill out a registration form; we'd love to have you!

 Our houses are constructed with local funds, grant monies, homeowner mortgage payments and ReStore proceeds.
-We support the efforts of Habitat for Humanity International by tithing 10% of our donations, unless the donation is restricted to use in Morgan County.
+Can you, your church, business, or organization help us fund a house?
+If you're interested in learning more about being a house sponsor, please contact our Resource Development Director.
+We also support the efforts of Habitat for Humanity International by tithing 10% of our donations, unless the donation is restricted to use in Morgan County.

 About Habitat for Humanity International